 Follow-up by an instructor is strongly encouraged to determine that the learner has a clear understanding of the program and his or her role and responsibilities.
-A personal visit or call by the trainer and review after each segment is completed demonstrates that the trainer cares and is interested in the leader's progress.
+A personal visit or call by a trainer and a review after each segment is completed demonstrates that the trainer cares and is interested in the leader's progress.
 Leaders should be encouraged to regularly attend roundtable and other training events to supplement their knowledge and understanding.